vgmstream/vgmstream/doc/USAGE.md

 You can also choose which channels to play using *TXTP*.
 For example, create a file named `song.adx#C1,2.txtp` to play only channels 1 and 2 from `song.adx`.
-*TXTP* also has command to set how files are downmixed.
+*TXTP* also has command to set how files are downmixed, like `song.adx #@downmix.txtp` for standard 5.1/4.0/etc audio to stereo, or manual (per-channel) mixing.

 ### Average bitrate
 Note that vgmstream shows the "file bitrate" (counts all data) as opposed to